Does Your Tattoo Shop Need Business Insurance?

 If a tattoo artist slips up and inks “I love Moom,” a client may be able to recover some dough from the artist’s insurance company.
 That is, of course, if the artist has liability insurance to begin with.

 The insurance issue is arising more often as the popularity of tattoos climbs.
 Nearly four in 10 Americans age 18 to 29 have at least one tattoo, according to a Pew Research Center report.

-Although most states don't require a tattoo shop or artist to carry insurance, many professional shops and artists are insured, says Susan Preston, president of Professional Program Insurance Brokerage in Novato, Calif., which offers tattoo insurance.
+Although most states don’t require a tattoo shop or artist to carry business insurance coverage, many professional shops and artists are insured, says Susan Preston, president of Professional Program Insurance Brokerage in Novato, Calif., which offers tattoo insurance.